juanca/cv/README.md

 ### Mavenlink, San Francisco CA
-Mavenlink is a test-focused development pair programming shop where engineers have the opportunity to improve their technical hats beyond their comfort zones, such as regular rotations as production support engineers and devops engineers.
-As a full stack engineer, I have been responsible for architecting and iterating on a wide variety of facets to the application, as well as guiding teams through technical problems.
+Mavenlink is a test-focused development pair programming shop where engineers have the opportunity to improve their technical hats beyond their comfort zones, such as regular rotations as team leads and devops engineers.
+While developing my career at Mavenlink, I have been responsible for: mentoring engineers; leading technical and user-facing projects; setting clear and challenging goals for a portfolio of work;
+and, understanding business objects and incorporating these into small and large tasks.

 #### *Software Architect*, February 2016 to present.

 - Responsible for introducing new frontend systems, adapting old and new systems through seamless transitions, with an emphasis on security, performance, and maintainability
-- Team lead of a 5-person team focused on developer tooling, frontend systems, and testing infrastructure
+- Lead a small team focused on large refactors, developer tooling, system upgrades, and testing infrastructure
-- Collaborated on a React-based design system
+- Collaborated on a React-based design system with in-depth documentation, structured code, and cross-team goals
-- Designed and collaborated on a no-code solution for highly customizable user interfaces
+- Designed, collaborated, and led a team on a no-code solution for user-defined user interfaces
+- Actively adjust to shifting priorities when necessary, provide estimates to leadership, and communicate changes to peers

 #### *Senior Software Engineer*, February 2016 to February 2019.

-- Deep dived into scalable frontend infrastructure: Webpack bundling and React ecosystems
-- Developed highly reusable frontend code with MarionetteJS and BackboneJS
+- Defined and executed on a plan for highly reusable frontend code with MarionetteJS and BackboneJS
+- Strived to reduce technical debt and implement scalable frontend infrastructure
-- Optimized Ruby on Rails application with a strong emphasis on SQL indexing and built-in active record caching
+- Optimized a Rails application with a strong emphasis on SQL indexing and built-in active record caching
+- Scoped large tasks into smaller, actionable parts while communicating changes to stakeholders

 #### *Software Engineer*, June 2013 to February 2016.

-- Worked across a variety of roles: frontend, backend, support, and (a little) devops
+- Worked to learn relevant technologies and systems in place: frontend, backend, support, and devops
-- Collaborated with designers and other engineers on an HTML-based styleguide
+- Collaborated in cross department efforts on an CSS-based UI patterns and style guide
-- Developed many full-stack features for a Ruby on Rails application
+- Efficiently delivered many full-stack features for a Ruby on Rails application
+- Actively support the work of peers by pair programming, reviewing and providing mentoring

 #### *Engineering Intern*, June 2012 to August 2012.

-* Designed and implemented new features for desktop and mobile websites
-* Participated in pair programming with software engineers
+* Participated in pair programming with software engineers of various levels (junior, senior, and architects)
+* Delivered clearly-defined features for desktop and mobile Rails applications
-* Collaborated in the implementation of a web analytics system
+* Collaborated on a new web analytics system in Ruby on Rails

 ### Mavenlink, Claremont CA
 #### *Team Member*, October 2011 to May 2012.

-* Collaborated in prototyping a referral network
+* Collaborated in prototyping a referral network in a Ruby on Rails project
 * Implemented cluster algorithms with a proprietary hybrid trust model
-* Prototype stack: Ruby on Rails, HTML, Javascript, and MySQL, Redis

 ### Lowe Institute of Political Economy, Claremont McKenna College
 #### *Research and Programmer Analyst*, November 2012 to December 2012.